shanwai1234/beautiful-jekyll/RN.md

 News related to both research and Zhikai

+06-2020

+Feel thrilled to be selected as a Feature Editor in Molecular Plant.
+Look forward to making contribution to the development of the journal!

 05-2020

 "implant" is a R package to process high-throughput phenotyping images.
 Feel glad to be a co-author in this [Plant Phenomics paper](https://spj.sciencemag.org/plantphenomics/aip/7481687/).
 Thanks co-authors!